Michael J. Zigmond

-Michael.
-J. Zigmond was an American neuroscientist.
-He is emeritus Professor of Neurology at University of Pittsburgh since 2017, previously Professor of Neurology, Psychiatry, and Pharmacology, and Editor-in-Chief of Elsevier's Progress in Neurobiology.
-He is an Elected Fellow, since 2009, of the American Association for the Advancement of Science.
-His interests include neuroprotection and neuroplasticity, health aging, and Parkinson's disease.
-Since 2011, he has also served as Distinguished International Professor at Fudan University.
+Michael J. Zigmond, PhD (September 1, 1941 — August 28, 2023) was an American neuroscientist.
+He was honored as Emeritus Professor of Neurology at the University of Pittsburgh in 2019 and was previously Professor of Neurology, Psychiatry, and Pharmacology, and Editor-in-Chief of Elsevier's Progress in Neurobiology.
+He was an Elected Fellow, since 2009, of the American Association for the Advancement of Science.
+His interests included neuroprotection and neuroplasticity, health, aging, and Parkinson's disease.
+Starting in 2011 he had also served as Distinguished International Professor at Fudan University.

 Education

 He earned his B.S. in chemical engineering at Carnegie-Mellon University and Ph.D. in biopsychology at University of Chicago in 1968.